johnjohnpenafiel/ParallaxUI/README.md

 ## Progress

+The user interface has been significantly upgraded from previous versions, offering enhanced customization options for creating parallax layers.
+The improvements include:

+- A refined user interface with two dedicated sidebars: one for managing layers and another for configuring design settings.
+- Support for both dark and light modes.
+- The ability to add layers of depth to the parallax design, making it more visually dynamic.
-The user interface has been upgraded from previous versions, offering more customization options for creating parallax layers.
-Although there is still more to be done, the next major focus will be on enabling users to export the generated code to make it reusable in their own projects.
+- Expanded customization options for creating unique and compelling designs.

+While there is still more work to be done, the next major focus will be on enabling users to export the generated code, making it reusable in their own projects.
+This will mark the completion of the MVP (Minimum Viable Product), allowing future development to focus on creating a more dynamic and interactive user experience.

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 10px;">
   <img src="./src/assets/Screenshot%202024-10-23%20at%2011.11.34%E2%80%AFPM.png" alt="ParallaxUI Interface Progress" width="400"/>